We’re glad you’re considering Hope College! Let’s get started.

 - Parents’ Employed at Hope: Contact Hope College Human Resources for information on tuition waiver benefits.

 We will contact you with information about registering for classes after receiving your completed application.
 We offer a variety of courses for dual-enrolling students but our degree-seeking students are given first priority when space is limited.

 If you’d like to take a course or two at Hope but aren’t interested in working toward a degree at this time, here’s how to apply:

-- Complete our Single Term Enrollment Application for non-degree seeking students (new form available later this fall).
+- Complete our Single Term Enrollment Application for non-degree seeking students.

 Please submit this application for each semester or term you wish to take a course at Hope College.